metamolecular/inchi-js/README.md

 Copyright (C) 2015 Metamolecular, LLC.
 Compiled code uses content copyright (C) 2011 IUPAC and InChI Trust Limited.

-This library and build system are licensed under the terms of the [IUPAC/InChI-Trust InChI Licence No. 1.0](http://www.inchi-trust.org/download/104/LICENCE.pdf) (see: LICENSE.txt).
+This library and build system are licensed under the terms of the [IUPAC/InChI-Trust InChI License No. 1.0](http://www.inchi-trust.org/download/104/LICENCE.pdf) (see: LICENSE.txt).